 - 100% Level ($0.02007/kWh): $15.05

-Energy for Tomorrow renewable energy program is a tariffed rate rider offered to We Energies electric customers in Wisconsin and Michigan.
-The tariffs are regulated by the public service commission in the state where you receive service.
-All changes to these tariffs must be submitted to and approved by the applicable state laws and regulatory policies of the appropriate state public service commission.
-Notification of changes to Energy for Tomorrow prices will follow the regulations set forth by the appropriate state public service commission.
+Energy for Tomorrow renewable energy program is a tariffed rate rider offered to We Energies electric customers.
+The tariff is regulated by the public service commission.
+All changes to these tariffs must be submitted to and approved by the applicable state laws and regulatory policies of the public service commission.
+Notification of changes to Energy for Tomorrow prices will follow regulations set forth by the public service commission.

-Customers enrolled in the Energy for Tomorrow program receive a reduction in their fuel-cost adjustment (FCA) based on their level on participation.
-A customer enrolled at 100 percent pays no FCA, enrollment at 50 percent receives a 50 percent FCA reduction, and enrollment at 25 percent receives a 25 percent reduction.
+Customers enrolled in Energy for Tomorrow receive a fuel-cost adjustment (FCA) reduction based on participation level.
+Customers enrolled at 100 percent pay no FCA; enrollment at 50 percent receives a 50 percent FCA reduction; and enrollment at 25 percent receives a 25 percent reduction.